iiradukunda-dev/Shining-ministries/README.md

 Automated Data Handling: Manages the storage of all messages, donation records, and ministry information securely.
 4. Technical Capabilities
 Full Responsiveness: The site is "Mobile-First," meaning it looks and works perfectly on smartphones, tablets, and desktop computers.
-Offline Capability: I have provided a Local Setup Guide and a complete Project Zip, allowing you to run the entire system on a local computer without needing an active internet connection.
-Production Ready: The site is currently deployed and live, optimized for fast loading and security.